This manual covers the configuration and operation of Develocity. It is useful for administrators and maintainers of Develocity installations.

 This section assumes you have a pre-existing app integration for Develocity in Okta, and the app integration is already configured for SAML 2.0 single sign on.
 If not, configure an app integration before proceeding.

-Okta requires that your DV instance use a trusted SSL certificate. |
+Okta requires a trusted SSL certificate. |

 -